-Setting up the QC can best be described by a practical example: Cadmium concentration can normally vary between 0,01 μ g/l and 100 μ g/l in different types of waters.
-For quality control of Cd in fresh waters using ICP/MS (LOD 0,01 μ g/l) we have chosen the control samples as follows:
+Setting up the QC can best be described by a practical example: Cadmium concentration can normally vary between 0.01 μ g/l and 100 μ g/l in different types of waters.
+For quality control of Cd in fresh waters using ICP/MS (LOD 0.01 μ g/l) we have chosen the control samples as follows:

-Control samples Control chart Control limits Central line A CRM, Cd: 2,28 μg/l (Type I) X-chart Statistical Reference value A standard solution, Cd: 20 μg/l (Type II) X-chart Statistical Mean value An in-house material, Cd: 0,10 μg/l (Type II) X-chart Target Mean value Replicate determinations of test water samples in two concentration ranges, (Type IV) r%-chart Target Target $s_r \bullet 1,128$
+Control samples Control chart Control limits Central line A CRM, Cd: 2.28 μg/l (Type I) X-chart Statistical Reference value A standard solution, Cd: 20 μg/l (Type II) X-chart Statistical Standard value An in-house material, Cd: 0.10 μg/l (Type II) X-chart Target Mean value Replicate determinations of test samples in two concentration ranges, (Type IV) R-chart r%-chart Target Target $s_r \cdot 1.128$

-Because of the rather wide concentration range in routine samples we have chosen 3 QC samples Type I and II.
+Because of the rather wide concentration range in test samples we have chosen 3 QC samples Type I and II.
 The standard solution of 20 μ g/l is prepared from a stock solution, which is not the same stock solution as used for the preparation of the calibration solutions.
 The in-house material, acidified lake water was prepared for quality control of low Cd content in fresh water.

-For a direct check of systematic effects in our measurement procedure we use the CRM with a certified Cd content of 2,279± 0,096 μg/l.
+For a direct check of systematic effects in our measurement procedure we use the CRM with a certified Cd content of $2.279 \pm 0.096 \mu g/l$.

-In order to get a realistic picture of the repeatability for test samples we select at random two samples in each analytical run representing two concentration ranges and these samples are analysed as duplicates (two different test tubes in the autosampler).
+To get a realistic picture of the repeatability for test samples we select at random two samples in each analytical run representing two concentration ranges and these samples are analysed as duplicates (two different test tubes in the autosampler).

 In measurement of Cd using ICP/MS we may carry out as many as 200 determinations in each analytical run.
 At the beginning and at the end of each run we analyse the CRM, the standard solution, the in-house material and the calibration standards.
-In order to check calibration drift during a run, we normally analyse one of our control samples about every 20 analyses.
+To check calibration drift during a run, we normally analyse one of our standard solutions about every 20 analyses.
 All the results obtained for the control samples are plotted in X-charts using our LIMS system.
-The results of duplicates obtained in analysis of routine test samples are plotted in r%-charts.
+The results of duplicates, the range, obtained in analysis of test samples are plotted in R-chart at lower concentrations and r%-chart at higher concentration.